darkoverlordofdata/dish/readme.md

 Dish is a hack.

-Dish is written in es6, and is based on the recursive descent parser at http://lisperator.net/pltut/
+Dish is written in coffee-script, and is based on the recursive descent parser at http://lisperator.net/pltut/

 Status - just starting.
 Generates module header, nothing else.